 - 3 garlic cloves

-- 1 Tbs sesame oil
+- 1 tablespoon sesame oil

 - In a large bowl, add chicken, marinade, onion slices and carrots.
-Massage meat thoroughly, cover, and marinate for at least 30 minutes in fridge.
+Massage meat thoroughly, cover, and marinate for at least an hour in the fridge.

 - Garnish with chopped green onion when serving.